School review & community guidelines

 Review moderation policies

-At this time, we allow one review per person, per school, for each review topic.
+At this time, we allow one review per person, per school.

 GreatSchools publishes all reviews that adhere to our guidelines.
 That includes a wide range of positive, lukewarm, and negative reviews.
 In most cases, an otherwise acceptable review will contain just one name, word, or sentence that violates one of our guidelines and results in the review not appearing on our site.
 To ensure your review is posted, please read through these guidelines carefully.